Location: Sarajevo, Bosnia and Herzegovina

 Scope: BIM Modeling

-This project aimed to perform a conversion of historical buildings into BIM models, such as are possessed by most of the world’s metropolises.
-Using BIM as a powerful technique for modeling, representation and long-term management of the built environment.
+This project aimed to carry out a conversion of historical buildings into BIM models, such as is done in most of the world’s metropolises, using BIM as a powerful technique for modeling, representation and long-term management of the built environment.

-Our team will use it also for the Heritage Building Information Modeling of the city of Sarajevo.
-Striving to make it useful for the citizens and facility managers who can use these models as a relevant information throughout the life cycle of the building.
+Our team will use also use BIM for an information modeling of heritage buildings in the city of Sarajevo, striving to make it useful for the citizens and facility managers who can use these models as a relevant information throughout the life cycle of the building.

 Our task was:

-– To collect and analyze all available data related to the National Museum of BiH, which includes 2D CAD drawings, 3D Graphic Models, pictures etc.
+– To collect and analyse all available data related to the National Museum of BiH, which includes 2D CAD drawings, 3D Graphic Models, pictures etc.

 – To collect measurement data by on-site surveying – taking measures of missing dimensions and documenting characteristics of both exterior and interior elements

-Due to the large size of the project the construction has been divided among the BIM Modeling Team.
-As the museum’s building complex consists of four pavilions, the workload has been divided between three team members, each working on one specific part of the complex.
+Due to the large size of the project, the construction has been divided among the BIM modeling Team.
+As the Museum’s building complex consists of four pavilions, the workload has been divided between three team members, each working on a specific part of the complex.

-Main challenge was providing the BIM Modeling Team with accurate data.
-The existing CAD drawings were created with few collision problems which required the team to do on-site measurements of each building, both recording interior and exterior dimensions of elements.
+The main challenge was to provide the BIM Modelling Team with accurate data.
+The existing CAD drawings were created with few collision problems, which required the team to do on-site measurements of each building, both recording the interior and exterior dimensions of elements.